May 24, 2018

 B’nai Brith first publicly called on the Premier to rescind the certificate on May 16, noting that Ramadan was exploiting the governmental plaudits to vindicate his chants against “malevolent Jews” and insistence that “all of Palestine should only be in the custody of the Muslims.”

-Another post by Ramadan, still visible on Facebook, describes Israeli soldiers as “fags,” a homophobic slur.
+Another post (page doesn`t exist anymore) by Ramadan, still visible on Facebook, describes Israeli soldiers as “fags,” a homophobic slur.

 “We are relieved that the Premier’s Office has finally done the right thing,” said Michael Mostyn, Chief Executive Officer of B’nai Brith Canada.
 “No one who has been exposed as a hatemonger should receive recognition from a high government official in any province.